kimbjerge/insectDCT/README.md

 ### The complete pipeline and dataset are decribed in the paper:

 Kim Bjerge, Simon Wogram, Pau Enric Serra-Marin, Toke T. Høye,  <br />
-"InsectDCT: A generalised pipeline for detection, taxonomic classification, and tracking of insects in camera-trap recordings",  <br />
-2026, bioRxiv, https://doi.org/10.64898/2026.07.07.736939
+"InsectDCT: A generalised pipeline for detection, taxonomic classification, and tracking of insects in camera-trap recordings", 2026, bioRxiv, https://doi.org/10.64898/2026.07.07.736939

 ### Datasets for training and testing are published at: https://zenodo.org/records/21154490